austinezell/Wal-mart-test/README.md

 `npm start` will launch the server to run the application.

-For debugging purposes there are two tests, one to determine if server connection is established, One to test if the database contains the proper data.
+For debugging purposes there are two tests, one to determine if server connection is established, one to test if the database contains the proper data.
 `npm test` will run both tests.